 Safe Routes to School (SRTS) refers to a variety of multi-disciplinary programs aimed at both increasing the number of students walking and bicycling to school, and reducing the amount of vehicle trips associated with school travel.
 Such programs and projects improve traffic safety and air quality around school areas, and address childhood obesity and public health issues, through education, encouragement, increased law enforcement, and engineering measures.
 Safe Routes to School programs typically involve partnerships among municipalities, school districts, community members, parent volunteers, and law enforcement agencies.
-Los Altos has called this program "Suggested Routes to School" since the City first produced school maps in 2008.
-For this report, "Safe Routes to School" refers to national or statewide programs and their components that contribute to the "Suggested Routes to School" program in Los Altos.

-WHY IS A SUGGESTED ROUTES TO SCHOOL PROGRAM IMPORTANT?
+WHY IS A SAFE ROUTES TO SCHOOL PROGRAM IMPORTANT?